 Service account monitoring is available for Kubernetes and OpenShift clusters.
 When you install the Defender DaemonSet, enable the 'Monitor service accounts' option.

-When Defender DaemonSets are deployed with Istio monitoring enabled, Prisma Cloud can discover the service mesh and show you the RBAC capabilities for each service (e.g. this pod can read service X using REST/grpc on the following endpoints).
+When Defender DaemonSets are deployed with Istio monitoring enabled, Prisma Cloud can discover the service mesh and show you the connections for each service.
 Services integrated with Istio display the Istio logo.

 Clicking on an Istio node opens an overlay with additional data about the service.